-The History of Shropshire’s ‘Blue Remembered Hills’
+The ‘Blue Remembered Hills’ of Shropshire

 Shropshire is (along with Northumberland) one of England’s least-populated counties.
 And one of its most beautiful.
 From ancient woodlands to many canals, this is a county of rolling hills, green meadows and clean rivers.
 Even the main town of Shrewsbury is charming, nothing like a ‘city’.

+Shropshire has more sheep than people!
 Learn how to right an overturned sheep or it will die.
 Just firmly turn it back up, then hold upright until rain has drained off).

 It’s believe the ‘blue’ is due to an atmospheric ‘mirage’ caused by the area’s coniferous trees.